Alaska Airlines

 Pop-up AI Assistant

-The final design uses an inline AI summary placed at the top of the screen.
+The final design uses an inline AI summary placed at the top of the screen with a touch of refinement.

 This layout minimizes context-switching, supports rapid scanning, and scales easily as new summarization and attachment features are added to MxHub.